 02 of 06

-Even if you don’t want to buy anything, it’s a treat to stroll through this neighborhood flea market, set under trees on the cobble-stoned Arkonaplatz.
-Compared to other flea markets, this one is rather small and straightforward, and I like its relaxed and friendly atmosphere.
+Even if you don’t want to buy anything, it’s a treat to stroll through this neighborhood flea market.
+Set under trees on the cobble-stoned Arkonaplatz, this flea markets is a little more upscale and there is always something to buy.
 If you love vintage designer items from the 60s and 70s, you’ll be in bargain heaven.

 - Where: Arkonaplatz 10435 Berlin